denis-beurive/git/README.md

     git diff --name-only <commit sha1> [<commit sha2>]

+> If you are interested in the modifications that tool place in the last commit only: `git diff --name-only HEAD HEAD~1`

 And, if you want to get the kind of modification that affected the files:

     git diff --name-status <commit sha1> [<commit sha2>]

+## Print the changed made to a file in the staged area

+	git diff --staged <file>

+or

+	git diff HEAD <file>

 ## Print the files in conflict